bookofproofs/bookofproofs.github.io/_sources/history/20th-century/smullyan.md

 ### Mathematical Profile (Excerpt):
 * As a young boy Smullyan loved both music and science and he was extremely talented musically.
-* When Smullyan was thirteen years old his family moved to Manhattan.
 * However, the school did not in the end give Smullyan what he wanted.
 * Soon Smullyan moved to Reed College, and then he went to San Francisco where he studied the piano.
 * Returning to New York from San Francisco, Smullyan studied mathematics and logic on his own and it was at this time that he began to compose chess puzzles.